 If deadlines are at risk of being missed, the report will alert you so that additional resources can be allocated to get your timeline back on track.

-Progress is fantastic but not without the budget, deliverables, and client expectations aligning every step of the way.
-To ensure they do, it’s time to dig into some critical metrics.
+Progress is fantastic, but not without the budget, deliverables, and client expectations aligning every step of the way.
+In other words, you need to ensure that nothing slips through the cracks and that you stay on track with your original targets.
+To ensure this happens, it’s time to dig into some critical metrics.